tonie-ng/blog.nodejs/README.md

 - Access Swagger Documentation
 Open your browser and navigate to http://localhost:3000/docs to view the API documentation.
+> For a complete list of API endpoints and detailed usage, please refer to the [API Documentation](API_DOCUMENTATION.md).

 ## Stay in touch
 - Author - [Tonie Victor]()